csfuyu/TencentCloud/How to Establish a VPN Tunnel Between Tencent Cloud and AWS/How to Establish a VPN Tunnel Between Tencent Cloud and AWS.md

 2. Click **Create VPN Gateway** and choose IPSec as the protocal.
 3. After creation, you can get the gateway IP.

-### 1.3 Configure the VPN Tunnel (IPSec)

-1. Use the configuration details obtained from AWS to set up the **VPN Tunnel** in Tencent Cloud.
-2. Set the tunnel parameters such as IKE version, pre-shared keys, and encryption settings.

-### 1.4 Create the Customer Gateway (CGW) in Tencent Cloud

-1. In the **Tencent Cloud Console**, create a new **Customer Gateway** for the AWS side.
-2. Provide the public IP address of the VPN endpoint (this will be the external IP of AWS’s Virtual Private Gateway).
-3. Set the VPN routing options and authentication details.

-### 1.5 Testing the VPN Tunnel

-1. After configuring both sides, ensure that the VPN connection is **UP** and **active**.
-2. Run **ping tests** or other connectivity checks to verify the tunnel's operation.

 ## Step 2: Setting Up the VPN in AWS

 ### 2.1 Create a Virtual Private Cloud (VPC)